cmk1523/elasticsearch-logstash-recipes/borders/README.md

 Requirements
 =========

-* Tested on Ubuntu Server 17.04
+* Tested on Ubuntu Server 17.04, Elasticsearch 5.4.0 and Logstash 5.4.0

 A) Downloaded the "world-country-boundaries" shapefile zip file from: https://koordinates.com/layer/1103-world-country-boundaries/ 9 (see attached file: kx-world-country-boundaries-SHP.zip)